 The flowers of Passerina obtusifolia vary in colour from pale pink to dull red.
 This colouring is presented on four elliptic sepals spreading to a diameter of 5 mm; there are no petals.
 The sepals are joined in a flask-shaped tube of about 5 mm in length.
 Two unequal whorls of four stamens each present pale creamy yellow anthers, spreading conspicuously above the sepals.

 Flowering occurs in spring and early summer.
-This specimen was seen in the Tradouw Pass in October (Vlok and Schutte-Vlok, 2010; Bond and Goldblatt, 1984; iSpot).
+The photo was taken in the Tradouw Pass during October (Vlok and Schutte-Vlok, 2010; Bond and Goldblatt, 1984; iSpot).